-Salsa Dance classes; yoga; pilates; aerobics; bingo; art classes; evening classes; computer training; bus trips for kids; all age events; live music and dances; discos; youth clubs; concerts at the Church; concerts at the Village Hall; film club; cinema at the Village Hall once a month; cooperative for bulk buying oil; hockey; skiing.
+Salsa Dance classes; yoga; pilates; aerobics; bingo; art classes; evening classes; computer training; bus trips for kids; all age events; live music and dances; discos; youth clubs; concerts at the Church; concerts at the Village Hall; film club; cinema at the Village Hall once a month; co-operative for bulk buying oil; hockey; skiing.

 Live music and various kinds of dancing and exercise seem to be the most popular activities.
-The parish council will encourage local groups based in Kirkandrews parish and in Arthuret to follow up some of the suggestions made here and to advertise their activities throughout the <a href="https://www.whole.org/whole.com/whole.org/whole
+The parish council will encourage local groups based in Kirkandrews parish and in Arthuret to follow up some of the suggestions made here and to advertise their activities throughout the whole of Kirkandrews parish.